grafana/rollout-operator/README.md

 This generator will generate a self-signed certificate and store it in a secret specified by the flag `-server-tls.self-signed-cert.secret-name`.
 The certificate is stored in a secret in order to reuse it across restarts of the `rollout-operator`.

-`rollout-operator` will list all the `ValidatingWebhookConfiguration` objects in the cluster that are labeled with `grafana.com/inject-rollout-operator-ca: true` and `grafana.com/namespace: <value of -kubernetes-namespace>` and will inject the CA certificate in the `caBundle` field of the webhook configuration.
+`rollout-operator` will list all the `ValidatingWebhookConfiguration` or `MutatingWebhookConfiguration` objects in the cluster that are labeled with `grafana.com/inject-rollout-operator-ca: true` and `grafana.com/namespace: <value of -kubernetes-namespace>` and will inject the CA certificate in the `caBundle` field of the webhook configuration.
 This mechanism can be disabled by setting `-webhooks.update-ca-bundle=false`.

 This signing and injecting is performed at service startup once, so you would need to restart `rollout-operator` if you want to inject the CA certificate in a new `ValidatingWebhookConfiguration` object.

-In order to perform the self-signed certificate generation, `rollout-operator` needs a `Role` that would allow it to list and update the secrets, as well as a `ClusterRole` that would allow listing and patching the `ValidationWebhookConfigurations`.
+In order to perform the self-signed certificate generation, `rollout-operator` needs a `Role` that would allow it to list and update the secrets, as well as a `ClusterRole` that would allow listing and patching the `ValidationWebhookConfigurations` or `MutatingWebhookConfigurations`.
 An example of those could be:

 ```yaml
 apiVersion: rbac.authorization.k8s.io/v1